Code-Chops/ImplementationDiscovery/README.md

 ```

 # Global implementations
-By default a global implementations enum will be generated in the root namespace of the assembly.
+By default a global implementations enum will be generated in the root namespace of the assembly with the name `AllDiscoveredImplementations`.
-This enum contains all discovered enums as value.
-This enum makes it easy to find base enums / interfaces whose implementations should be discovered.
+This enum contains all discovered enums as value and makes it easy to find base enums / interfaces whose implementations should be discovered.
 You can navigate to the concrete implementations using these values.

 # Cross-assembly implementations